How is coaching different than therapy?

 There are, of course, different types of therapy and treatment methods out there.
 Some of the newer trauma specific treatment such as EMDR and DBT work differently.
 Not all therapists are trained in how to use these method, though.
 Just like any professional, each therapist has their own area of expertise.
 None are trained in all methods or have experience with all issues.
 Long story short, just because someone is covered by your insurance plan or has availability in their schedule doesn’t mean they can actually help you.

-If you’re considering working with someone, be sure to ask a lot of specific questions about their trauma-specific training, methods they are trained in using, and their experience in treating complex cases.
+If you’re considering working with someone, be sure to ask a lot of specific questions about their trauma-specific training, methods they are trained in using, and their experience (and success rate) in treating complex cases.
 These questions are relevant even if you’re looking for someone to work only with you.
 As a parent, you’re part of the complex trauma package…and it’s also now part of your own story.
 If you find someone who know how to help your child, they’ll probably know how to help you.
 The reverse is also true.
-If they don’t have the training, skills, or knowledge to help your child, they ultimately may not know what to do with you, either.
+If they don’t have the training, skills, or knowledge to help your child, they likely won’t know what to do with you, either.

 I want to make something very clear.
 Even as a coach, I’m not anti-therapy.
 In fact, I believe a good therapist is worth their weight in gold.
 If you’ve got one, keep them!